cabgfx/wordpress-boilerplate/README.md

 # WordPress Boilerplate

-WPBP is a set of small tools to simplify setting up and working with WordPress.
+WPBP is a set of small, simple tools for local WordPress development on a Mac.
+It installs and automagically configures the latest, stable WP release, straight off wordpress.org.
+Add your database info, and you're ready to serve up the site on any hostname, independent of environment and database.

 Here's how it works:

 ![Alt text](https://s3-eu-west-1.amazonaws.com/wordpress-boilerplate/wpbp-install-demo.gif "Animated GIF showing the install procedure on the command line")

 ## What's included